jackyzha0/jackyzha0.github.io/content/thoughts/questions.md

 [Source: Asking Better Questions in *Kernel*](https://kernel.community/en/learn/module-2/better-questions)

-> Good questions must come from a sincere desire to learn, rather than as a veiled means of stating your own opinion.
+> Good questions must come from a sincere desire to [[thoughts/learning|learn]], rather than as a veiled means of stating your own opinion.

 Asking better questions is a skill, which means it can be honed and practiced.